 My Observations:

-Given the truth that this is one of the cheapest bean to cup espresso coffee machines you’ll get your hands on, it in fact is quite an impressive machine for the dosh.
+Given the fact that this is one of the cheapest bean to cup espresso machines you’ll get your hands on, it really is quite an impressive machine for the dosh.

-It’s a little bit noisier than some of the slightly more expensive options, and the volume and strength dials don’t have any settings on them which I’ve always found a little bit odd, but other than that – this is the majority of machine considering the extremely little price tag.
+It’s a little bit noisier than some of the slightly more expensive options, and the volume and strength dials don’t have any settings on them which I’ve always found a bit odd, but other than that – this is a lot of machine considering the very little price tag.

-It’s a relatively compact machine, it’s basically quite straight forward to utilize, the front-loading water tank is easy to access, the drip tray isn’t a bad size, it’s capable of as good a shot of espresso coffee as you’re going to get with most bean to cup machines including probably some at two to three times the cost, and it’s capable of decent milk texture with the panarello removed.
+It’s a relatively compact machine, it’s really quite straight forward to use, the front-loading water tank is easy to access, the drip tray isn’t a bad size, it’s capable of as good a shot of espresso as you’re going to get with most bean to cup machines including probably some at two to three times the cost, and it’s capable of decent milk texture with the panarello removed.

 For my detailed blog post on this machine see: